Bialynicki-Birula theory, Morse-Bott theory, and resolution of singularities for analytic spaces: Functorial properties of blowups of manifolds

 \begin{prop}[Functorial property of blowups for complex manifolds] Let $X$ and $Y$ be complex manifolds without boundary with closed, complex embedded submanifolds $Z$ and $W$, respectively.
-Let $f : X \to Y$ be a holomorphic map such that $f^{-1}(W) = Z$.
-If the map $N_xZ \to N_{f(x)}W$ induced by $f$ is injective for all $x \in Z$, then $f$ induces a holomorphic map $\Bl_Z(f)$ between the blowups such that the following diagram commutes:
+If $f : X \to Y$ is a holomorphic map such that $f^{-1}(W) = Z$, then $f$ induces a unique holomorphic map $\Bl_Z(f)$ between the blowups such that the following diagram commutes:

 \end{prop}